What is Charter Renewal?

 Each year, Scouting units (Packs, Troops, Posts, Crews and Ships) are required to renew their charters with the W. D. Boyce Council.
 A charter is an official agreement between the Council and your local chartered organization to provide a program under the auspices of the Boy Scouts of America.
 The process of renewing a unit’s charter reinforces this agreement year-to-year and provides an opportunity to update registration records and qualify for Journey to Excellence unit status.

-This year, the volunteer commissioner staff has committed to a goal of 100% of correct and complete charter renewal packets being turned in by the on-time deadline of December 3, 2022 — an ambitious goal that can only be met by the assistance of unit volunteers collaborating with their Unit Commissioners to complete the process promptly.
+Our volunteer Commissioner staff has committed to the goal of 100% charter renewals being submitted by December 1, 2023 — an ambitious goal that can only be met by unit volunteers collaborating with their Unit Commissioners to complete the process promptly.

 Background of “Chartering” & Scouting